John Schneider (racing driver)

-John Schneider is a former American sports car racing driver.
+John Schneider (born July 14, 1938 in Dallas, Texas) is a former American sports car racing driver.

 Racing career

 1983 to 1988

 Schneider came on the national scene in 1983 driving a Porsche 924 in the IMSA GT Championship GTU class for Performance Motorsports.
 He stayed in that car through 1985.
 In 1985 he also began racing a Pontiac Firebird in the Trans-Am Series.
 In 1986 he moved to Performance Motorsports' new Buick Somerset Trans-Am car and drove a Mazda rotary engine powered Argo in the 24 Hours of Daytona for Outlaw Racing.
 In 1987 he drove at Daytona in a Cosworth powered Tiga for Cosmik-Roy Baker Racing while continuing to drive the Somerset in Trans-Am.
 In 1988's 24 Hours of Daytona race, Schneider drove a Porsche powered Royale for Diman Racing and drove a number of other IMSA races in a Tiga for Essex Racing Services.
 He also raced part-time in Performance Motorsports' Chevrolet Corvette Trans-Am car.